-Controlled Assets - Those items that cost less than $5,000 (below the capitalization threshold), but which must be maintained on the university’s inventory in accordance with state requirements because of the high-risk nature of the asset.
+Controlled Assets – those items that cost less than $5,000 (below the capitalization threshold), but which must be maintained on the university’s inventory in accordance with state requirements because of the high-risk nature of the asset.
 A complete list of controlled assets is available on the state comptroller’s website.

-State Property Accounting (SPA) - The office under the state comptroller of Public Accounts that accounts for and tracks assets of state agencies and some institutions of higher education of the state of Texas.
+State Property Accounting (SPA) – the office under the state comptroller of Public Accounts that accounts for and tracks assets of state agencies and some institutions of higher education of the state of Texas.

-Electronic Verification of Equipment (E.V.E.) - Per state mandate, all personal property owned by the state shall be accounted for by the agency that possesses the property (Texas Government Code, Ch.
+Electronic Verification of Equipment (E.V.E.) – Per state mandate, all personal property owned by the state shall be accounted for by the agency that possesses the property (Texas Government Code, Ch.
 403, Section 403.272 (b)).
-Electronic verifications of property and equipment in the possession of the university will be done by Financial Services using an E.V.E. inventory methodology.
+Electronic verifications of property and equipment in the possession of the university will be done by Financial Services personnel using the E.V.E. inventory methodology.

-Loan of Property and Equipment - Use of university property by a non-profit entity other than a Texas State employee.
+Loan of Property and Equipment – use of university property by a non-profit entity other than a Texas State employee.

-Off-Site Use - Use of university property by a Texas State employee at a location other than the university’s regular place of business.
+Off-Site Use – use of university property by a Texas State employee at a location other than the university’s regular place of business.

-Personal Use - Use of university property by a Texas State employee for their personal needs, unrelated to university business purposes.
+Personal Use – use of university property by a Texas State employee for their personal needs, unrelated to university business purposes.

-University Business Purpose - Activities or events that serve a valid public purpose.
+University Business Purpose – activities or events that serve a valid public purpose.

 The president has designated the director of Materials Management and Logistics as the university’s property manager.
-In this capacity, he or she is the custodian of all personal property possessed by the institution and is responsible for:
+In this capacity, he or she is the custodian of all personal property possessed by the institution and is accountable and responsible for:

 coordinating with the General Accounting Office to assure accuracy of the property records, in accordance with generally accepted accounting principles;